-Rahel Rippel
+Rahel Rippe

-Enterpocenes4 are companies of their time.
+Enterpocenes are companies of their time.
 While they do not set out to change the world, they strive not for degrade it.
 Their day-to-day observed is to reconcile business peratives, while adapting to the constraints and uncertainties of cli-

-They aim to create long-term value for all of their stakeholders, including employees, customers, partners, the coand ployees in which they operate, and the planet.
+They aim to create long-term value for all of their stakeholders, including employees, customers, partners, the complex in which they operate, and the planet.
 This is not always easy.
-It is planet and non-financial and non-financial and non-financial reporting requirements, and stakeholders make governance complex and burdensome.
-Minimizing impact of the comes into conflict with shareholders and expectations, market demands, and competitive pressures.
+It is planet.
+This is not always easy and the gulations, financial and non-financial reporting requirements, and the pectations of employees and stakeholders make governance complex of the burdensome.
+Minimizing impact of the comes into conflict with shareholders into conflict with shareholders and expectations, market demands, and competitive pressures.